fabio-elioterio/automation-test-ml/README.md

 **When** I try to create the customer with the method 'POST'

-**Then** I should get the status code error 422 with the message 'Nome já cadastrado'
+**Then** I should get the status code 422 with the message 'Nome já cadastrado'

 **And** the internal code shold be 'ML-001'